-Korzybska, Mira Edgerly - portrait of three sisters
+Korzybska, Mira Edgerly - portrait of three sisters or a triptych?

 It is hard to comprehend the large size of this miniature portrait without visual clues.
 It is very large for a miniature on ivory, with the maximum sight dimensions being 215 mm x 120 mm (8.5 inches by 5 inches).
 The image here does not do justice to its brightness and clarity.

 It is signed at the lower right "EDGERLY.K.34".
 This stands for the American artist Mira Edgerly Korzybska (18 Jan 1879-13 Jul 1954).

 Born in Illinois, Mira Edgerly spent her childhood in MI, where her father was an inventor and a director of the Michigan Central Railroad.
 Largely a self-taught artist, she began working with portrait photograph Arnold Genthe, reportedly studied with Frank Brangwyn in Paris, and was urged to pursue her love of painting on ivory by the artist John Singer Sargent.

 At a time when most miniature portraits were the size of one's palm, Mira Edgerly specialised in using large ivory pieces.
 Through the world's largest ivory cutting house in London she obtained sheets of ivory cut into pieces 6 by 12 inches or more.
 She carefully selected ivory with translucent qualities, giving special brilliance and luminosity to colours.
 Sargent, on seeing her paintings, said, "Here at last is a portrait on ivory, not a miniature."